How to Do Jumping Jacks: Benefits and Workout Circuit - Dr. Axe

 Benefits

 What happens is that the bones bend a little with each jumping motion, forcing new cell development.
-It’s the new cell creation that offers up more support for the bones, ultimately strengthening them.
-The good news is that you may not need to do a lot— just a little bit of explosive activity can lend itself to stronger bones.
-A study found that subjects who induced jumping for a certain period of time enjoyed more bone mass; therefore, stronger bones.
+It’s the new cell creation that offers more support for the bones, ultimately strengthening them.

-Jumping jacks offer benefits to combat heart disease.
-With as many as 250,000 heart-related deaths each year in the U.S., making cardio exercise like jumping jacks a part of your daily fitness routine seems like a no brainer.
+Jumping jacks offer benefits to combat heart disease as well.
+Considering heart disease is the No. 1 killer in the U.S., making cardio exercise like jumping jacks a part of your daily fitness routine seems like a no-brainer.

-If you are new to jumping activities, you definitely want to take it slow, and start with the modified no-jumping version if needed.
+If you are new to jumping activities, you definitely want to take it slow and start with the modified no-jumping version if needed.
 Regardless, over time you will get stronger.
-This is key numerous experts in the field of fitness and wellness, including the Centers for Disease Control and Prevention (CDC), the American College of Sports Medicine (ACSM) and the American Heart Association (AHA).

 Jumping jacks - Dr. Axe

 It’s important to get the proper amount of exercise every week.
-The Center for Disease Control and Prevention suggests that you slowly and safely work up to doing about 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity weekly.
+The Centers for Disease Control and Prevention recommend that you slowly and safely work up to doing about 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity weekly.

 This is important to your health because it improves the function of our muscles and can help with everyday activities, such as carrying a bag of groceries, much easier.
 While this may not seem important to our youth, it usually starts to affect mature adults at some point.

-Studies show that regular physical activity can help reduce the development of disease, such as colon cancer, but nearly 40 percent.
 There is plenty of evidence showing how regular physical activity is a great preventive measure of many chronic diseases.
-In fact, studies suggest that is is directly related to the reduced risk of an early death.
+In fact, studies have suggested that it is directly related to the reduced risk of an early death.

 For this workout, you will need a timer or some way to track your time.
-The workout consist of 3–4 sets of 6 exercises performed for 1 minute each, followed by 15 seconds of rest and 1 minute of rest between each exercise.
+The workout consists of three to four sets of six exercises performed for one minute each, followed by 15 seconds of rest and one minute of rest between each exercise.

 1. Warmup